microsoft/OMS-Agent-for-Linux/docs/Troubleshooting.md

 * Check if onboarding the OMS Service was successful by checking if the following file exists: `/etc/opt/microsoft/omsagent/conf/omsadmin.conf`
  * Re-onboard using the omsadmin.sh command line [instructions](https://github.com/Microsoft/OMS-Agent-for-Linux/blob/master/docs/OMS-Agent-for-Linux.md#onboarding-using-the-command-line)
 * In the OMS Portal under Settings ensure that the following checkbox is checked ![](pictures/CustomLogLinuxEnabled.png?raw=true)

+* Check that the `omsconfig` agent can communicate with the OMS Portal Service
+  * Run the following command `sudo su omsagent -c 'python /opt/microsoft/omsconfig/Scripts/GetDscConfiguration.py'`
+   * This command returns the Configuration that agent sees from the portal including Syslog settings, Linux Performance Counters, and Custom Logs
+   * If this command fails run the following command `sudo su omsagent -c 'python /opt/microsoft/omsconfig/Scripts/PerformRequiredConfigurationChecks.py`.
+This command forces the omsconfig agent to talk to the OMS Portal Service and retrieve latest configuration.

 **Background:** Instead of the OMS Agent for Linux user running as a privileged user, `root` - The OMS Agent for Linux runs as the `omsagent` user.
 In most cases explicit permission must be granted to this user in order for certain files to be read.
 * To grant permission to `omsagent` user run the following commands